magento/devdocs/mftf/2.3/tips-tricks.md

 ## Use descriptive stepKey names

-Make `stepKeys` descriptive as possible.
+Make `stepKeys` values as descriptive as possible.
 This helps with readability and clarity.
 Do not use numbers to make a `stepKey` unique.

 {:style="color:green"}